We’ve been delivering safe, affordable, reliable electricity for well over a century.

 We're examining whether renewable energy and other cleaner sources can help lessen the need for new power plants in California.

-At Edison, our giving is focused on education, the environment, public safety & preparedness, and civic engagement.
+We're making a difference in the community by partnering with local nonprofits that have programs focused on education, the environment, public safety & emergency preparedness, and civic engagement.

 April 3, 2010 - SCE personnel getting an early start on the day.